dotmpe/user-conf/doc/lib/class-uc.rst

 The filename pattern ``<typeid>.class.sh`` is introduced to hold one single type (and even any number of hidden or private types).

+Note that while the class 'load' hook is invoked by a parameterized lib-load, its env parameters will need to be adjusted back again to load regular libs from that same class 'load' hook.

 Background
 ----------
-In programming languages the concept of class refers to a certain abstraction of data types.
-Regular data types are meant to understand bits and bytes at a certain memory location, whereas class data types are just sets of functions and variable types that can be used to operate on data provided in a dynamic context called `object oriented programming`.
+In programming languages the concept of class refers to a certain specific abstractions of data types, the details of which each arrives at their own implementation.

+Regular data types are meant to understand bits and bytes at a certain memory location, whereas class data types are only sets of functions and variable types that can be used to operate on data provided in a dynamic context called `object oriented programming`.
 Ofcourse definitions on the topic vary.
 However in principle this is based on single or multiple inheritance concepts and also overloading, for functions as well as variables tied to the 'object' type, and perhaps other more specialized concepts.

 Each class extends an existing set of classes (methods and properties).
 And depending on the class' requirements, any number of different instances can